Touropia Logo

 • Videos

-12 Best Things to do in San Pedro de Atacama
+12 Attractions You Shouldn’t Miss in San Pedro de Atacama

 A small town located in the Antofagasta Region of Chile, San Pedro de Atacama is renowned for the wealth of incredible landscapes that surround it, with mountains, deserts, salt lakes and more all nearby.
 A very popular tourist destination, San Pedro is a picturesque town full of dusty cobbled streets and is the perfect place from which to explore the delights of the Atacama Desert.